freeshrugsxd/wow-addon-updater/readme.md

 ## what it does
 As of now, the script
-* saves the time of the last update it did to a JSON file in a cache folder
+* checks for updates, downloads and extracts files synchronously
+* reads and writes a configuration file
-* saves the downloaded zip files to a cache folder
+* saves downloaded files to a cache folder
 * scrapes relevant information from Curseforge using bs4 (because I'm an idiot and thats all I could come up with)
 * bypasses cloudflare ddos protection (IUAM) pages
 * determines available upgrades based on upload time of the latest file on Curseforge
 * only downloads addons for one game flavor (classic or retail)
-* checks for updates, downloads and extracts files synchronously

 ## what you need
 ### requirements